Budmin/budmin.fyi/content/about.md

 title = 'About'
 +++

-My name is Andrew Garvin and I’m a full-stack software developer from Orlando Florida.
+I'm Andrew Garvin and I’m a full-stack software developer from Orlando Florida.
 I find software to be a unique craft that I love improving on, and learning new ways to solve hard problems.
 Most of my projects are in languages you'd expect (Python, TypeScript, Ruby, Go), but I'm always trying different programming languages to see how they differ and what makes a language "good".